SJTUqizhenlin/CIFAR-10/README.md

 # CIFAR-10

-some practice on cv
+To gain knowledge about image classification,

-follow the lecture cs231n at Stanford:
+See the lecture cs231n at Stanford:

 http://cs231n.stanford.edu/index.html